AbduEbrahimi/data-encryption/README.md

 # data-encryption
-## Encoding and decoding of all types of text files
+## Encrypt and decrypt of all types of text files

 Graphical program written with Python and pyqt6 library.
 The cryptography library is used for encryption.